Jace Sternberger: Regular season

+Postseason

 Personal life

 Sternberger's parents, Jason and Jackie, were college athletes.
 Jackie was a basketball standout at Southwestern Oklahoma State University where she was a two time All-American.
-Sternberger lived in Clinton, Oklahoma for a good part of his youth where he met his good friend who he considers a brother.
-He has a tattoo of him on his left arm in honor of a childhood friend, Alfonso Reynaga, who died at the age of 13 of brain cancer.
+Sternberger lived in Clinton, Oklahoma, for a good part of his youth where he met his good friend who he considers a brother.
+Sternberger has a tattoo of him on his left arm in honor of a childhood friend, Alfonso Reynaga, who died of brain cancer at age 13.
 In November 2021, Sternberger welcomed a son with longtime girlfriend and model, Tayla Janae.